ethanwicker/ethanwicker.github.io/_posts/2021-01-11-multiple-linear-regression-002.md

 ---

 Notes:
-* Make sure import statements added at top of each code chunk
-* Make sure to spell precipitation correct everywhere
-* Add titles to plots, and code for how they were made

 * Add headers where appropriate

 This post is the second in a series on the multiple linear regression model.
 In a [previous post](https://ethanwicker.com/2021-01-08-multiple-linear-regression-001/), I introduced the model and much of it's associated theory.
 In this post, I'll continue exploring the multiple linear regression model with an example in Python, including a comparison of the scikit-learn and statsmodels libraries.